mhalber/msh/README.md

 ## Experimental folder

-Experimental folder contains some code that I am working on during my spare time, and is generally very unstable, might be completly changed or deleted.
+Experimental folder contains some code that I am working on during my spare time, and is generally very unstable, might be completely changed or deleted.
 Would not encourage anyone to use it.

-## Disclamer
+## Disclaimer

 These libraries have been inspired and modelled after excellent [libraries](https://github.com/nothings/stb) by Sean Barret.
 I'd also like to point you